What is the definition of a tree that should be protected and how to find out

 FAQs:

-What is the consequence if I do work on a tree that is protected without permission?
+What is the consequence if I do work on a protected tree without permission?

-Can I contest an TPO and/or preservation order?
+Can I contest a TPO Or preservation or TPO?

-Can I cut down a tree that is protected tree?
+Can I remove a protected tree?

 Conclusion